**Applications for the 2018 Prudential RideLondon-Surrey 100 Classic are now closed**

 It is an exciting new cycling event from the organisers of the Virgin London Marathon and developed by the Mayor of London to help fulfill The Mayor and TFL’s goal of encouraging more people to cycle more safely, more often.

 Could you take on this 100 mile cycling challenge on the closed roads of London and the Surrey Hills?
-Apply now

 Join this hugely successful event in its second year and be part of the peloton of 20,000 cyclists on this modified version of the Olympic Road Race.
 Highlights include: